dcordiercnrs/VIMS-IR_uncertainties/README.md

  - `Numpy`
  - `Matplotlib`
  - `Pandas`

 together with the VIMS data management tool:
  - `PyVIMS`

+all these packages may be installed using the `pip` with command lines similar to `pip install pyvims`

 ## Data and tools

  - `VIMSuncert_cubes_list.csv`: `CSV` file containing the full list of the 149 high spatial resolution VIMS cubes analyzed.